That’s the old saying about the game of poker. If you’re interested in learning how to play poker, you’ve come to the right place.

 In most games, a dedicated dealer facilitates the dealing.
 In home poker games, it’s not uncommon for players to rotate the deal among themselves.

-Action always starts with the first person left of the button.
+The action always starts with the first person left of the button.

 Before any cards are dealt, the player to the direct left of the button must post (pay) the small blind.
 The player to the left of him must post the big blind.